trivalsion/unix/config/gpu-drivers.md

 * Noveau drivers are installed by default if an Nvidia GPU is present in the PC and should be the latest version after `sudo dnf update` command
 * [Official guide for installing/uninstallation proprietary NVIDIA drivers](https://rpmfusion.org/Howto/NVIDIA)
 	* [Modern GPU's drivers installation guide section](https://rpmfusion.org/Howto/NVIDIA#Current_GeForce.2FQuadro.2FTesla)
+		* Make sure to run "sudo dnf update && sudo dnf autoremove" and then reboot the PC before installing the drivers
+		* If "sudo dnf install akmod-nvidia" driver installation step stops before it is finished or fails, just run it(the same command) again immediatly(!!!
+Without rebooting or clearing dnf cache !!!)
 		* ONLY X(x.org) display server is supported by Nvidia proprietary drivers
 	* [Nvidia driver uninstallation guide section(returning to noveau)](https://rpmfusion.org/Howto/NVIDIA#Uninstall_the_NVIDIA_driver)
 		* [Recovering from Nvidia drivers after uninstalling](https://rpmfusion.org/Howto/NVIDIA#Recover_from_NVIDIA_installer)